FastComments/fastcomments-integrations/core/README.md

 The request body should contain a `comments` array, and a `countRemaining` count.
 When this is zero, the `SendComments` command will disappear from the command stream until the user requests a sync again.
 Look at the example integrations for further details on the structures.

-When sending comments to FastComments.com, ensure that the *child comments* are sent first, walking up to the parents.
+When sending comments to FastComments.com, ensure that the *parent comments* are sent first.

 ### Protocol - Event Log